woile/woile.github.io/content/blog/ux-intuition-list.md

 As engineers, we often spend our time discussing what to build (the requirements) and our nights arguing about how to build it (the tech stack).
 But we rarely talk about the intuition that connects them: how the system actually feels to a human being.

-## Data Architecture is User Experience
+## Data Architecture Is User Experience

 At the root of most "bad UX" isn't just a misplaced button; it's often a **failure in data architecture**.